Yuta Tamamori: Endorsements and appearances

+Since 2014, Tamamori has served as the spokesperson for the household brand "LAVONS".
+In connection with this partnership, he has also appeared at events organized by the brand's parent company NatureLab, including performing ceremonial serves at home games of the Tokyo Great Bears volleyball team for three consecutive years from 2024 to 2026.

-Stage Costumes
+Stage costumes

-Since 2018, Tamamori has been in charge of designing the stage costumes for Kis-My-Ft2, drawing on his strong interest in fashion.
-In interviews, he has stated that understanding each member allows him to make them look cooler.
-His design approach includes using colors not limited to each member's assigned color, incorporating floral motifs inspired by his love of flowers, and adding text as a design element.
-In 2018, for example, he incorporated sentences that reflected each member's personality.
-In 2022, to mark the 10th anniversary of their CD debut, he designed costumes featuring the symbol "X" and each member's initial, as well as patchwork outfits made from pieces of their past costumes, which attracted attention for their symbolic celebration of the group's history.
-He also designed jewel-embellished costumes in 2024, which weighed about 8 kilograms (approximately 18 pounds).
-In addition, he has been involved in selecting fabrics and has traveled abroad for sourcing, such as a trip to Seoul, South Korea, in April 2025 for the production of that year's concert costumes.
-He also created fashion show–inspired costumes for the music video of the album track "Cheat", which were later used on stage and praised for highlighting each member's individuality.
+Building on his fashion-related creative activities, since 2018, Tamamori has been responsible for designing the stage costumes for Kis-My-Ft2, drawing on his strong interest in fashion.
+In interviews, he has stated that understanding each member allows him to enhance their individual appeal on stage.
+His design approach often moves beyond the members' assigned colors and incorporates personal motifs, such as floral elements reflecting his fondness for flowers, as well as text used as a visual feature.

+Notable examples of his work include the costumes created for the group's 10th anniversary in 2022, which featured the symbol "X," each member's initial, and patchwork elements made from past costumes as a tribute to the group's history.
+In 2024, he designed jewel-embellished outfits weighing approximately 8 kilograms (18 pounds), demonstrating an emphasis on visual impact.
+In addition, he has been involved in selecting fabrics and has traveled abroad to source materials personally, including a visit to the Dongdaemun Market in Seoul, South Korea, a major textile hub with thousands of specialty stores, during preparations for the group's 2025 concert costumes.

+In addition to concert attire, he designed fashion show–inspired costumes for the music video of the album track "Cheat," which were later used on stage and praised for highlighting each member's individuality.